 - 1. Floor Exercise: A landing mat up to 10cm (4") may be used once for landings of any value skill.
 The mat must be removed at a safe time after that skill.
 The mat may only be used for one skill per routine.
-If the person placing or removing the mat steps into the competitive area during a gymnast's performance or a 4 inch mat is placed in more than one location there shall be a be a 0.5 team deduction.
-If there is no team affiliation in the competition the deduction will be taken from the individuals Floor Exercise score. - 2.
-Still Rings: The landing surface may be raised to a height of 30 cm (12").
-An additional safety cushion of up to 20 cm (8") may be used. - 3.
-Vault: An additional safety cushion of up to 20 cm (8") may be used in addition to the required 30 cm (12") landing surface height.
-In Junior Elite competition up to 32" of additional matting may be used to raise the landing surface. - 4.
-Parallel Bars: An additional safety cushion of up to 20 cm (8") may be used. - 5.
-Horizontal Bar: An additional safety cushion of up to 20 cm (8") may be used.
-In addition to the required 30 cm landing surface height.
+If the person placing or removing the mat steps into the competitive area during a gymnast's performance or a 4 inch mat is placed in more than one location there shall be a large apparatus violation deduction taken from the gymnast's score. - 2.
+Still Rings: The landing surface may be raised to a height of 30cm (12"). - 3.
+Parallel Bars: An additional safety cushion of up to 20cm (8") may be used. - 4.
+Horizontal Bar: An additional safety cushion of up to 10cm (4") may be used.